Twisted Angel: Background

 After re-signing her contract with Curb Records, Rimes began work recording songs for Twisted Angel for three years.
-It is the first album she would do under her new management.
-It is also the first album that Rimes's father, Wilbur C. Rimes, did not produce - instead Rimes was the executive producer of the album herself.
+It is the first album she would do under her new management, and the first where she assumed a direct role as producer.
+Before the album came out, Rimes said about the title: "The 'Angel' is that little girl with the big voice who grew up with everyone watching her.
+The 'Twisted' part is me growing into my own as a strong woman."
+When it was released, Twisted Angel's sales were donated to the Amie Karen Cancer Fund for Children, based at Cedars-Sinai Medical Center in Los Angeles.
+The song "You Made Me Find Myself" was originally written and recorded by Australian artist Tina Arena on her fifth studio album Just Me (2001).
+"Review My Kisses" was later covered by Belgian/Italian artist Lara Fabian on her second English-language studio album A Wonderful Life (2004).

 Singles

-Two singles were released from the album.
+Three singles were released from the album.
 "Life Goes On" was released as the lead single from the album on August 26, 2002.
 Holly George-Warren of Entertainment Weekly claimed the song would "probably go on to number one on the pop chart."
 The song peaked at number nine on the Adult Contemporary chart, thirty-five on the Pop Songs chart, twenty-eight on the Adult Pop Songs and sixty on the Country Songs chart in the US.

+The second single, "Tic Toc", was released to US pop radio on November 11, 2002.
+The song peaked at number ten on Billboard's Dance Club Songs chart.

-The second single and final single, "Suddenly", was released internationally on February 18, 2003.
+The third and final single, "Suddenly", was released internationally on February 18, 2003.
 The song peaked at forty-three on the Country song chart in the US.